Did you know that the Queen still has a champion?

 Originally it was the champion's duty to ride, on a white charger, fully clad in armour, into Westminster Hall during the Coronation Ceremony.

 There he threw down his gauntlet and challenged any person who dared to deny the sovereign's right to the throne.
+The King himself could not fight in single combat against anyone except an equal.

 The role may have lost some of its original 'pazzaz' but he is still the 'Queen's Champion'.